- Assistant Professor, Global Health

 Select from the following:

 Dr. Slyker’s research focuses on maternal-child HIV infection.
-She has worked in Kenya since 2000 on studies examining HIV transmission, infant immunity to HIV, viral co-infections, and disease pathogenesis.
+She has worked in Kenya since 2000 on studies examining HIV transmission, infant immunity to HIV, viral co-infections (EBV and CMV), and disease pathogenesis.
 She also leads a research programme devoted to improving HIV testing services for older children and adolescents at risk for HIV infection.
-She is also co-director of the Global WACh Infectious Disease Core, which focuses on research and mentorship for new investigators focusing on maternal and infant pediatric infectious diseases.
+She is also Director of the Global WACh HIV Core, which focuses on research and mentorship for new investigators focusing on maternal and infant pediatric infectious diseases.

 - PhD (Open University)